Google Drive: Multiple Accounts with rclone

 # Remove mount directories

-rm -rf /mmh/GoogleDrive
+rm -rf /media/mohsin/mmh/GoogleDrive

-rm ~/.config/autostart/rclone-mount.desktop
+rm ~/.config/systemd/user/rclone-gdrive*.service

 Related Guides